-3 Credit Hours • 90 Contact Hours (Practicum)

-Prerequisite: ECE 260 or concurrent enrollment
+3 Credit Hours • 90 Contact Hours (Practicum) Prerequisite: ECE 260 or concurrent enrollment

-Incorporates a supervised experience in a program serving exceptional children in an inclusive setting.
-Focuses on the responsibility for planning and implementing developmentally appropriate activities, supporting classroom adaptations and accommodations, practicing appropriate interactions, and developing effective guidance and nurturing techniques.
+Incorporates a supervised field experience in a program serving exceptional children in an inclusive setting.
+The course focuses on the responsibility for planning and implementing developmentally appropriate activities, supporting classroom adaptations and accommodations, practicing appropriate interactions, and developing effective guidance and nurturing techniques.